cgrindel/rules_spm/doc/providers_api.md

 | <a id="providers.swift_module-executable"></a>executable |  The executable if the target is executable.   |  <code>None</code> |
 | <a id="providers.swift_module-all_outputs"></a>all_outputs |  All of the output files that are declared for the module.   |  <code>[]</code> |

+**RETURNS**

+A struct which provides info about a Swift module built by SPM.

 <a id="#providers.system_library_module"></a>